rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 19. Add verifyEmail.ts to verify the code for registration.
 20. Add verifyEmail in user routes and check with api in postman "http://localhost:5000/api/users/verify-email?token=Your-Token-In-Mail-Here"
 21. Add jwtManager.ts in managers folder and write cosde in it for accesstoken.
-22. Add login.ts to implement login.
+22. Add login.ts to implement login, code as in the file.
-23.
+23. Add login in userRoutes and save all, test in postman with this- "http://localhost:5000/api/users/login".
+24.